-The OSPO has established a university-wide GitHub enterprise account available for all Johns Hopkins affiliates and organizations.
-The enterprise GitHub account includes several features not available in free GitHub accounts and covers most costs for existing paid JHU GitHub accounts.
-If you are currently paying for GitHub, or wish to access additional features available through the enterprise account, please fill out the form below to create a new organization or migrate your existing organization(s) into the enterprise.
+The OSPO has established a university-wide GitHub enterprise account through the GitHub Campus program available for all Johns Hopkins affiliates and organizations.
+The Campus GitHub account includes several features not available in free GitHub accounts and covers most costs for existing paid JHU GitHub accounts.
+If you are currently paying for GitHub, or wish to access additional features available through the Campus account, please fill out the form below to create a new organization or migrate your existing organization(s) into the enterprise.

 Once you receive confirmation of your new organization, please take a few moments and read through these tips: